vezzolter/DSA/Algorithms/Recursion/Fibonacci/Fibonacci.md

 - Ratio of any two consecutive Fibonacci numbers, gets closer to the golden ratio ($\Phi$) as the numbers get larger,
 e.g. $\frac{13}{8} = 1.625$; $\frac{233}{144} = 1.61805$

-- Having one Fibonacci number, the next/previous neighbour can be approximately calculated by multiplying/dividing it with golden ration,
+- Having one Fibonacci number, the next/previous neighbor can be approximately calculated by multiplying/dividing it with golden ration,
 e.g. $5×1.618034=8.09017$ and $21÷1.618034=12.97871$.

 - Any Fibonacci number can be precisely calculated by using Binet's formula $F_n = \frac{\phi^n-(1-\phi)^n}{\sqrt{5}}$,